 Whilst it is completely normal that everyone has moments that they feel low or down, especially if they are dealing with difficult circumstances or events, it is important to make the distinction between this and depression.
 The latter is a condition which requires appropriate treatment and is a state of ongoing low mood irrespective of circumstances that can lead to feelings of pessimism, despair and an inability to cope.
-Those who suffer from depression find that it often affects many areas of their lives, and it interferes with their ability to work, sleep, eat well and enjoy activities which they would otherwise find fun or pleasurable.
+Those who suffer from depression find that it often affects many areas of their lives, interfering with their ability to work, sleep, eat well and enjoy activities which they would otherwise find fun or pleasurable.

 - Depressed mood lasting longer than two weeks